 - Add the remaining butter to the braiser and let it melt.
 Add the flour and mix really well, ensuring no clumps remain.
 Cook, stirring until the flour turns brown and acquires nutty aroma.

-- Pour in the broth, and the red wine vinegar, and stir well.
+- Pour in the broth and stir well.
 Turn off the heat.
+Taste and adjust the seasonings.
+Stir in the red wine vinegar.
 Add the chicken back, nestling the pieces inside the vegetable mix.

 - Cover the braiser and transfer to an oven preheated to 350 F. Braise for 2 1/2 to 3 hours.